-The Eady Growth Rate, used in this study, combines information of the static stability and the wind vertical shear for the layer 850-700 hPa, and it is frequently used as a measure of baroclinic instability (Lindzen and Farrell 1980).
-Following Hoskins and Valdes (1990), Fig. 3 shows that (1) regions of large baroclinic instability are found over the western Pacific and Atlantic Oceans (Fig. 3a), and (2) the largest region of low-level baroclinic instability lies poleward of the 200-hPa jet stream (Fig. 3b).
+The Eady growth rate, used in this study, combines information of the static stability and the wind vertical shear for the 850-700-hPa layer and is frequently used as a measure of baroclinic instability (Lindzen and Farrell 1980).
+Following Hoskins and Valdes (1990), Fig. 3 shows that 1) regions of large baroclinic instability are found over the western Pacific and Atlantic Oceans (Fig. 3a), and 2) the largest region of low-level baroclinic instability lies poleward of the 200-hPa jet stream (Fig. 3b).
 Note that a region of high instability in the western Pacific is zonal in orientation and parallels the strong 200-hPa jet.
-In the western Atlantic, the region of lower troposphere instability also parallels the local upper-level jet maximum with a SW-NE orientation that follows the eastern North American coastline.
+In the western Atlantic, the region of lower-troposphere instability also parallels the local upper-level jet maximum with a SW-NE orientation that follows the eastern North American coastline.
 A secondary region of baroclinic instability is found in the southeast of the Mediterranean Sea and is also poleward of the corresponding local upper-level jet maximum.

 b.
-Physical Properties of the Storm Tracks
+Physical properties of the storm tracks

-The characteristics of the 1980-2010 strong winter storm tracks (as stated, those with $PV{max} \ge 4.8 \text{ PVU}$ ) are depicted in Fig. 4.
-In Fig. 4a, the mid-latitude trajectories of individual strong storms converge into quasi-zonal bands of high cyclonic activity that form the strongstorm tracks.
-The number of individual strong storms per unit area, or strong-storm track density (Fig. 4b), is largest over the Pacific, North American-Atlantic (NAA), and Mediterranean regions.
-As expected, and in agreement with Wallace et al. (1988) and Hoskins and Valdes (1990), the three regions of strong-storm tracks are concentrated poleward of the upper-level jets where there is amplified cyclonic shear and enhanced downstream development of baroclinic disturbances (Figs. 3b, 4b).
-Fig. 4b also highlights that the strong-storm track density (shades) resembles the track density for all winter storms (as stated, those with $PV{max} \ge 1$ PVU, the threshold for all-storm tracks, contours), the latter of which is consistent with those presented in Hoskins and Hodges (2002) and other studies.
+The characteristics of the 1980-2010 strong winter storm tracks (those with $PV{max} \ge 4.8 PVU$ ) are depicted in Fig. 4.
+In Fig. 4a, the midlatitude trajectories of individual strong storms converge into quasi-zonal bands of high cyclonic activity that form the strong-storm tracks.
+The number of individual strong storms per unit area, or strong-storm-track density (Fig. 4b), is largest over the Pacific, North American-Atlantic (NAA), and Mediterranean regions.
+As expected, and in agreement with Wallace et al. (1988) and Hoskins and Valdes (1990), the three regions of strong-storm tracks are concentrated poleward of the upper-level jets where there is amplified cyclonic shear and enhanced downstream development of baroclinic disturbances (Figs. 3b and 4b).
+Figure 4b also highlights that the strong-stormtrack density (shaded) resembles the track density for all winter storms (those with $PV{max} \ge 1 PVU$ , the threshold for all-storm tracks, contours), the latter of which is consistent with those presented in Hoskins and Hodges (2002) and other studies.
 This is particularly evident over the North Atlantic where the NAA storm tracks for both strong storms and all storms extend northeastward from central North America into the higher latitudes near Iceland.
 The mean intensity statistic denotes the average strength of the strong-storm tracks identified in DJF (Fig. 4c).
 The strong-storm tracks are most intense where the corresponding track densities are highest (i.e., in the eastern North Pacific and western North Atlantic Oceans, and the Mediterranean Sea).
-The Pacific strong-storm track intensity (shades) shows an eastward shift relative to the corresponding all-storm track (contours).
-The substantial increase in the strength of strong Pacific storms towards the eastern ocean is indicative of their potential destructive power as they move eastward and hit the North American west coast.
+The Pacific strong-storm-track intensity (shaded) shows an eastward shift relative to the corresponding all-storm track (contours).
+The substantial increase in the strength of strong Pacific storms toward the eastern ocean is indicative of their potential destructive power as they move eastward and hit the North American west coast.
 Unlike the Pacific track, the NAA strong-storm track retains its high intensity across its respective ocean basin.
-This suggests that the colocation of the low-level baroclinic zone with the highly active NAA strong-storm track helps to invigorate intense storms in the western Atlantic; in turn, the storms act to reinforce the intensity of the storm track as they propagate across the ocean.
+This suggests that the collocation of the low-level baroclinic zone with the highly active NAA strong-storm track helps to invigorate intense storms in the western Atlantic; in turn, the storms act to reinforce the intensity of the storm track as they propagate across the ocean.